Yes, Keywords Are Still Extremely Important for SEO and Search Engine Rankings.

 That said, if you can make it work without compromising readability, it’s a good idea to include your keyword in these areas:

 Now that you know the basics, why not give it a try?
 Try to put in place these suggestions.
 You’ll start to see organic results within three to six months.
 And, we’re happy to lend a hand with SEO for your blog posts.
-Just get in touch and one of our SEO experts will talk you through how it works.
+Just get in touch via the contact button and one of our SEO experts will talk you through how it works.

 ARTICLE UPDATED: MARCH 16, 2020